 An important part of INCULTUM is dedicated to promote capacity building and knowledge, in order to enable the implementation of more advanced cultural tourism approaches that are based on living territories and communities, also reducing tourism’s negative impact through specific training, and strengthening local identities and social ties.

-The training portal will host various types of training resources, either developed within the project or collected from existing best practice; it will also enable a fruitiful relationship between pilots concerning innovation methodology in cultural tourism.
+The Training Portal hosts various types of training resources, either developed within the project or collected from existing good practices.
+It enables also a fruitful relationship between the INCULTUM pilots, with a particular focus on innovation methodology in cultural tourism.

 - Training resources for cultural managers, tourism professionals, and students

 - INCULTUM research outcomes, including all scientific publications by the project and the INCULTUM Book

 - Collaborations with other participatory and training initiatives

 Additionally, an empirical training session provides material for skills development in destination marketing and destination governance, with a participatory local heritage renovation approach in terms of tourism accessibility and local identity rediscovering purpose.

 Resources and links will be added as long as they are produced by the project.

 The first deliverable produced by the training activity of the project is available for download (PDF).

 This activity is coordinated by the University of Pisa.